egabosh/dabo/README.md

 ```

 ## Support/Community
-New Telegram group for the dabo comunity.
+New Telegram group for the dabo community.
 https://t.me/dabobotcrypto